Aerendir/bundle-stripe/docs/Frontend-Integration.md

 When you hit the the submit button, you should expect a really short delay before the form is submitted.

 This delay is caused by the communication between you app and the Stripe's server.

-This communication happens via the `Stripe.js` library that is included automatically by the Stripe Bundle.
+This communication happens via the `Stripe.js` library [that we included in step 1](#step-1-import-stripejs-in-all-your-pages).

 When you hit the submit button, the submit event is intercepted by JavaScript.